Erica Ollmann Saphire: Awards

 Saphire received the Presidential Early Career Award for Scientists and Engineers and the Global Virus Network's Gallo Award for Scientific Excellence and Leadership.
-She received the American Society for Biochemistry and Molecular Biology's Young Investigator Award in 2015.
+She received the American Society for Biochemistry and Molecular Biology's Young Investigator Award in 2015, the Pantheon Award for Academia, Non-Profit, & Research in 2023, the Marion Spencer Fay Award in 2023 and the Bert & Natalie Vallee Award in Biomedical Science (2023).